 Because our product deals with engraving and personalization of Renegades clothing, it directly complements their own product line.
 The Hudson Valley Renegades store sells apparel, collectibles, novelties, and trading cards.
 While the store has a decent selection of caps, they do not offer a wide array of clothing options.
 Due to this factor, our company plans to offer a wider selection of T-Shirts with the Renegades logo on it for customers to customize.
 Our company will offer customers with the opportunity to personalize any existing or new Renegades apparel, which will help expand the existing market in the Hudson Valley Renegades store located within Dutchess Stadium.

 The qualities that would allow our product line to flourish are that fans can get any personal customization of their choice and that they can bring in any Renegades apparel to personalize.
-The current Renegades apparel does not contain shirts with players names or numbers, so fans can now have the option to create their own shirt or other apparel with the name of their favorite player, or they can create a completely original customization.
+The current Renegades apparel does not contain shirts with players’ names or numbers, so fans can now have the option to create their own shirt or other apparel with the name of their favorite player, or they can create a completely original customization.
 If fans already own Renegades apparel, they do not need to buy a new product to customize—they can merely bring in their original product to personalize.
 Therefore, this quality will allow both older and newer fans to invest in Renegades apparel whether it is from purchasing a new item, customizing a previous purchase, or both.

 Additionally, the current marketing slogan, “Be Your Own Fan” that the Hudson Valley Renegades implements will allow our product to flourish.
 Because this slogan encourages each fan to create and follow their own personal enjoyment to create their ultimate Renegades experience, our personalization complements this concept.
 The personalization allows each fan to create and individualize their clothing items and products, thus empowering fans to create their own customized experience.